fbpx

 international-students-sewing-bespoke-footballs

-Our adventures continued as we explored further.
-From Nairobi, we moved to Elenai Camp, a Maasai project which is owned and run by the local community.
+From Nairobi, we travelled to Elenai Camp, a Maasai project which is owned and run by the local community.
 Here with iconic views of Mount Kilimanjaro as the background, Elenai was basecamp for the next four days.

-We spent one day in a Maasai manyatta (homestead) learning their traditional skills including firelighting and spear throwing.
-Our British boarding school boys and girls also took a turn at African dancing, cooking, craftwork and pitched in to help build local houses.
+We spent one day in a Maasai camp learning their traditional skills including fire lighting and spear throwing.
+Our students also took a turn at African dancing, cooking and craftwork and even pitched in to help build houses.

-As a group, we learned to track animal footprints and identify tell-tale signs of animal activity.
-Now fully trained by the locals, we set off on safari in the first of our national parks: Amboseli.
+As a group, we learned to track animal footprints and identify signs of animal activity.
+Now trained by the locals, we set off on safari in the first of our national parks - Amboseli.

-• The Big 5 – lion, leopard, rhino, elephant and buffalo; and
+• The Big 5 – lion, leopard, rhino, elephant and buffalo

-• The (unfortunately named) Ugly 5 – hyena, marabou stork, vulture, warthog and wildebeest.
+• The Ugly 5 – hyena, marabou stork, vulture, warthog and wildebeest.

-We also spotted two cheetah soon after making a kill, hippo, zebra, giraffe, gazelles, lots of birds including flamingos, fish eagles and very noisy nesting weaver birds – too many to count!
+We also spotted two cheetahs, hippos, zebras, giraffes, gazelles, and lots of birds including flamingos, fish eagles and weaver birds.

 international-students-learn-to-make-fire